dhirajgagrai/diffrs/README.md

 # diffrs
-A diff tool built using longest common subsequence algorithm.
+A diff tool that employs the longest common subsequence algorithm to compare files and strings.

 ## Usage